The settings in this section affect the way that Solr will process and respond to queries.

 This setting controls whether search requests for which there is not a currently registered searcher should wait for a new searcher to warm up (false) or proceed immediately (true).
 When set to "false", requests will block until the searcher has warmed its caches.

 This parameter sets the maximum number of searchers that may be warming up in the background at any given time.
 Exceeding this limit will raise an error.
-For read-only followers, a value of two is reasonable.
-Leaders should probably be set a little higher.
+For read-only slaves, a value of two is reasonable.
+Masters should probably be set a little higher.

 As described in the section on Caches, new Index Searchers are cached.
 It’s possible to use the triggers for listeners to perform query-related tasks.
 The most common use of this is to define queries to further "warm" the Index Searchers while they are starting.
 One benefit of this approach is that field caches are pre-populated for faster sorting.